oofytronic/oofytronic/README.md

 ## About Me

-I'm a software developer with a passion for building web applications and learning new technologies.
+I'm a Full-Stack Engineer and Web Designer with a passion for building web applications and learning new technologies.

 - 🌱 I’m currently learning TypeScript and Hono.
 - 💬 Ask me about Vanilla JavaScript, React, CSS, decentralized technologies like IPFS and DIDs, SEO, site performance, and PWAs.